Groompi/MomBux/README.md

 Simple system to give/get points and spend

 The system has an admin page that you can create gift codes.
-Redeem page will be coming soon.
+Redeem page. (will be coming soon.)

 The idea behind the project is: